student Profiles

 Education: B.S.
 Marine Science, Eckerd College (2020)

 Rosemary was born in Santiago, Chile (and is fluent is Spanish!) but called Colorado home until she moved to St. Petersburg, FL for college.
 During her undergraduate years, Rosemary was selected as a NOAA Hollings Scholar and completed two internships with the NOAA Office of Coast Survey (OCS).
 She selected the College of Marine Science specifically to be a part of the COMIT team and hopes to continue working with some of her former NOAA OCS colleagues.
 In 2023 she was hired as a part-time federal contractor and became part of the External Source Data Team at OCS.
-For her PhD dissertation Rosemary is concentrating on mapping the seafloor on remote areas of Western Antarctica in the hopes that the new bathymetry data will add to future paleoclimate models.
+Rosemary’s research focuses on mapping the seafloor on remote areas of Western Antarctica in the hopes that the new bathymetry data will add to future paleoclimate models.

 Learn more about Rosemary’s research.